Index of Contents

 Even though Octave doesn’t support threads, I’ve used the

 parallel package in

 order to compute the pixel intensity values in parallel by dividing the

 N jobs and submitting them to child processes spawned via

-Although the input and target images can be customized, the goal of this hack was to paint Mona Lisa using a corpus of 3,588 images of Pablo Picasso’s paintings and drawings as pixels in the target image.
+Although the input and target images can be customized to produce any image, the goal of this hack was to paint Mona Lisa using a corpus of 3,588 images of Pablo Picasso’s paintings and drawings as pixels in the target image.

 The resulting file, a 13,960x20,800 JPEG image, can be downloaded from the project’s repository as a 7zip archive.

 In order to build that mosaic efficiently, I coded a minimal k-d tree implementation to help me with the task of finding the input image whose average RGB color is the closest of a given pixel in the target image.